fssa-batch3/vignesh.ramachandran__web_project/README.md

         2. click the "My cart" in the nav bar.
         3. It navigate to the cart page.
         4. click the "remove" button which cart menu you want to remove.
-        5. It remove the selected Menu/Category from the cart.
+        5. It removes the selected Menu/Category from the cart.
     - Expected Result:
         - The Menu/Category is removed from the user's cart.